+Together with 10cc and Queen, Supertramp was one of the key British bands from the ’70s to fuse the ambitious eclecticism and conceptual richness of progressive rock with a decidedly pop sensibility.
 At its best, Supertramp was sharp and tuneful, crafting jazzy, multilayered mini-symphonies that were easy to hum but still conveyed a sweet feeling of melancholy reflection.

 Most of these elements were present during Friday’s sold-out performance.

 Although the group — now a septet — will probably never recapture the level of inspiration it enjoyed during its heyday, it has stubbornly refused to become a mere nostalgia act, mixing the obligatory oldies with a generous serving of new material.